Los Angeles Film School: Degree programs

-Noteworthy faculty and staff
+Faculty and staff

 Since 2012, former Universal Studios executive and film producer Hal Lieberman has headed a bachelor of science program in entertainment business.

 Joe Byron, who holds eight patents related to motion picture production, has served several roles at the school since 1999, including Director of Education, Director of Technology, and Director of Student and Alumni Engagement.

-Noteworthy productions and events
+Productions and events

 The feature-length film Demon Slayer was produced by the school in 2003 and was financed by Roger Corman.
 The cast and crew for the film, including director James Cotton, was composed of students and alumni of The Los Angeles Film School.
 The film was produced through the school's 1st Chance Films program, which partners well-known producers with its students to make films using the facilities at the school.
 The school's Military Services Department produced the 2011 documentary The Yellow Ribbon Experience, which chronicles the reintegration of soldiers from the 63rd Regional Support Command into civilian life.

 Since 2007, the school has held an annual panel discussion which features the writers of Oscar-nominated films.
 In 2010, the Grammy Lifetime Achievement Award for Bob Marley was presented to the artist's family at the school.
 Since 2009, the school has held an annual Veterans Day event called the "Annual Salute" to honor students with military service records.

 Since 2012, The Los Angeles Film School has hosted the Evolution International Film Festival.
 The school also served as host to the 2012 GI Film Festival as part of its Annual Salute, and featured two films produced by Los Angeles Film School students.

 The school was host to the 2013 Los Angeles Brazilian Film Festival and also hosts the Los Angeles-based 3D Film Festival.
 The school has also hosted the BAFTA Student Film Awards in 2011.

-Noteworthy alumni
+Notable alumni

 Several alumni of The Los Angeles Film School have gone on to have notable careers in the entertainment industry, including David Eischen, of techno band Transoverload, Kyle Newacheck, director and co-creator of the television series Workaholics; Ari Levine, who is a member of the writing and producing team for musician Bruno Mars; Martin Pensa, who was nominated for an Oscar for his work editing the film Dallas Buyers Club; Brandon Trost, who has served as cinematographer on several films including That Awkward Moment and This is the End; Jaycen Joshua, who is a Grammy Award-winning sound mixer; and Brian Taylor, co-writer and co-director of Crank, Crank: High Voltage and Gamer.
 In 2021 Phillip Bladh became the first alumni to win an Academy Award for best sound for the movie Sound of Metal.